Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 for any horizontal complex structure $J$.
 Here $Du = (Du)^h + (Du)^v$ is the splitting induced by the connection, and $f$ is the function determined by the curvature as $f(\pi^*\nu|TE^h) = \Omega'|TE^h$.
 In our example $f$ is supported near the critical point and in $\Supp \beta$, where $f = -H(\partial\beta/\partial t)$.

-A direct consequence of \eqref{eq:energy-action} is the following: \begin{proposition} If the curvature of $\pi: E \to S$ is nonnegative, and if $u$ is a $J$-holomorphic section with $A(u) = 0$, then $u$ is horizontal and the curvature function $f$ vanishes on the image of $u$. \end{proposition}
+A direct consequence of \eqref{eq:energy-action} is the following: \begin{proposition} If the curvature of $\pi: E \to S$ is non-negative, and if $u$ is a $J$-holomorphic section with $A(u) = 0$, then $u$ is horizontal and the curvature function $f$ vanishes on the image of $u$. \end{proposition}

-With all this in mind, we will choose our Hamiltonian $H: M \to \R$ as follows: \begin{itemize} \item $H \leq 0$ and $H = 0$ near $\partial M$.
-This ensures that the fibration is still trivial near the horizontal boundary and that the curvature is nonnegative within $\Supp \beta$. \item $H$ achieves its global maximum of $0$ near $\partial M$ and on the ``cocore'' of the band in $M$.
+With all this in mind, we choose our Hamiltonian $H: M \to \R$ as follows: \begin{itemize} \item $H \leq 0$ and $H = 0$ near $\partial M$.
+This ensures that the fibration is still trivial near the horizontal boundary and that the curvature is non-negative within $\Supp \beta$. \item $H$ achieves its global maximum of $0$ near $\partial M$ and on the ``cocore'' of the band in $M$.
 It achieves its minimum along the vanishing cycle, and has no other critical points in the cylinder or lying on $L$ (which intersects the vanishing cycle and the cocore once).
-The first condition implies that horizontal sections passing through the cocore do not pick up any curvature, while the second is there in order to ensure that $(L,\phi_H(\tau_V(L)))$ is a transverse pair. \end{itemize}
+The first condition implies that horizontal sections passing through the cocore do not pick up any curvature, while the second is there in order to ensure that $(L,\phi_H(\tau_V(L)))$ is a transverse pair. \item The flow $\phi_H$ has the property that $L \cap \phi_H(\tau_V(L))$ consists of one point $x$ lying on the cocore of the band.
+At this point, the tangent space to $\phi_H(\tau_V(L))$ is a small clockwise rotation of the tangent space to $L$.

-In fact, if the function $H$ is chosen appropriately, then $L \cap \phi_H(\tau_V(L))$ will consist of one point $x$ lying on the cocore of the band, which has degree zero (giving $L$ some grading and $\phi_H(\tau_V(L))$ the induced grading).
+This implies that this intersection point has degree zero.
+To see this, recall from Section \ref{sec:gradings} that the fiber has foliation by circles.
+We extend this foliation into the attached bands, foliating each band by intervals.
+The Dehn twist $\tau_V$ preserves this foliation, so it admits a grading in the sense of \cite[(12i)]{seidel-book}, namely an $\R$-valued lift of the $S^1$-valued function $\alpha(D\tau_V(\Lambda))/\alpha(\Lambda)$ defined on the Lagrangian Grassmannian bundle.
+We can choose the lift to be zero in the bands, where $\tau_V$ is the identity.
+The Lagrangians $L$ and $\phi_H(\tau_V(L))$ do not rotate with this foliation, so they admit gradings.
+Thus, if we equip $L$ with some grading and $\phi_H(\tau_V(L))$ with the induced grading, the $\R$-valued grading functions for $L$ and $\phi_H(\tau_V(L))$ differ by a small amount.
+Since tangent space to $\phi_H(\tau_V(L))$ is a small clockwise rotation of the tangent space to $L$, the intersection point $x$ has degree zero. \end{itemize}